 Rural and remote areas of the UK might soon have even greater difficulties at accessing banking services.
 After already suffering a 53% decrease in bank branches since 1989, the ongoing debate of the Link ATM network might result in nation-wide ATM overhaul.

 Indeed, already back in November 2016, Link announced its desire to rationalize costs as withdrawals at certain ATMs have been declining.
 In January 2017, Link members convened an emergency meeting to review these costs and discuss the future of the country’s 70,000-strong ATM base.
-The network runs on a £900 million a year budget to maintain free-to-use cash machines around the UK.
+The network runs on a £900 million a year budget to maintain free-to-use Money in physical form such as banknotes and coins.
+More machines around the UK.
 Nevertheless, if these machines are free for consumers, they actually incur costs for card issuers (i.e. banks).

 As a result, Link is suggesting lowering the costs per transaction for card issuers from 25 pence to 20 pence, but there is a generalized fear that this could lead to 10,000 out of the UK’s 55,000 free-to-use ATMs being shut down.
 The government has been closely monitoring these developments in order to understand what the implications of these changes will be for consumers.